 section concentrates This on the employment projections for different occupations.
 It should be remembered that such 'structural demand' provides only part of the overall picture of occupational change.
-For a fuller picture of the changing requirements for different occupations it is necessary to bear in mind of retirements, the impact interoccupational moves, etc, as captured by 'replacement demand'.
+For a fuller picture of the changing requirements for different occupations it is necessary to bear in mind of retirements, impact occupational moves, etc, as captured by 'replacement demand'.